 Suddenly widowed , finding myself aging quickly……..what did I do next?

 Many, many months after my husband’s death I would soon decide that I wanted to live and not die.
 I took charge of my life and changed my eating habits, hired a trainer, went to yoga.
 I worked on developing my mind, and spirit as well.
 I began to meditate daily and soon I was able to quell the anxious chatter that was cluttering my mind and focus on getting well.
 As I healed my body, I was also mending my soul.
 After a while ,I would see results and with a new sense of well-being, I gradually was able to lift myself up and through the tunnel of grief.
 I began to see a light in the dark which slowly grew and grew.

 Why should we talk about our losses?

-The purpose of sharing our thoughts and experiences after we lose a husband, wife or anyone close is to help not only to assist in our own healing,but to help others who grieve to understand that they are not alone.
-The bereaved feel alone, nowhere to turn and because of society’s misconceptions and beliefs about those who grieve-what they do, what they aren’t expected to do, how they appear to others, and on and on-oftentimes the bereaved silently mourn rather than “appear weak” or be held to the mythical and stringent expectations of others.
+The purpose of sharing our thoughts and experiences after we lose a husband, wife or anyone close is to not only help us to heal, but to help others who grieve to understand that they are not alone.
+The bereaved feel alone, with nowhere to turn and because of society’s misconceptions and beliefs about those who grieve-what they do, what they aren’t expected to do, how they appear to others, and on and on-oftentimes the bereaved silently mourn rather than “appear weak” or be held to the stringent and misconceived expectations of others.